d0ugal/django-consent/README.rst

 Django consent
 ========================================

-A Django app for managing permissions that a user has granted the website to do.
+A Django app for managing permissions from the point of view of the user.
+A website typically grants users permissions, but this is the inverse.
+A user grants the website specific permissions - like the permission to update their twitter status or send the user emails.
-This could be used for a number of requests, from asking the user if you can post to their twitter, or send them newsletter updates.

 The app has no requirements, but supports south for migrations.